• Agents

 Monitor your lock file

-Your package-lock.json or yarn.lock is a record of exactly what version of every package got installed.
+Your package-lock.json or yarn.lock is a record of exactly what version of every MCP package got installed.
 When it changes unexpectedly, that's worth noticing.

 # See what changed in your lock file